-In a press release on November 14, 2019, the Head of the Berlin DPA Maja Smoltczyk stated:
+In a press release on November 14th, 2019, the Head of the Berlin DPA, Maja Smoltczyk stated:

-Therefore, if website operators and owners want to use third-party analytics services like Google Analytics - which collect and process visitors’ personal data for commercial purposes - valid consent is needed.
+Therefore, valid consent is needed if website operators and owners want to use third-party analytics services like Google Analytics, which collect and process visitors’ data for commercial purposes.

 Valid consent is required for using Google Analytics

-Anyone who uses services, like Google Analytics and Facebook Pixel, must either obtain a valid consent from their visitors or remove the service altogether, Maja Smoltczyk continues.
+Anyone who uses services like Google Analytics and Facebook Pixel must obtain valid consent from their visitors or remove the service altogether, Maja Smoltczyk continues.

-This was clarified by the European Court of Justice on October 1st, 2019 in the case against Planet49.
+The European Court of Justice clarified this on October 1st, 2019, in the case against Planet49.

-Cookie pop-up banners with pre-ticked checkboxes for cookies and no options to decline cookies is not considered consent (see also recital 32 of the GDPR), the Court rules.
+Cookie pop-up banners with pre-ticked checkboxes for cookies and no options to decline cookies are not considered consent (see also recital 32 of the GDPR), the Court rules.

 Cookie pop-up banners need to meet requirements in the GDPR

-However, most cookie pop-up banner on websites do not meet the standards of the GPDR, Maja Smoltczyk states:
+However, most cookie pop-up banners on websites do not meet the standards of the GPDR; Maja Smoltczyk states:

 German Data Protection Authorities on the move

-In the spring of 2019, the German Data Protection Supervisory Authorities (DSK) published the "Guidance for providers of telemedia" and worked out in detail under which conditions tracking of website visitors is permitted.
+In the spring of 2019, the German Data Protection Supervisory Authorities (DSK) published the “Guidance for providers of telemedia”.
+They worked out in detail under which conditions tracking of website visitors is permitted.